Goatofmountain/SVScope/README.md

-# SVscope
+# SVScope
-Long-read-based somatic SV detector via full-length sequence model-based local graph-genome optimization
+Resolving somatic SVs via full-length sequence model-based local graph-genome optimization
 ## Introduction
 ### A somatic structural variation caller based on long-read technology
 The SVScope is a computational framework that leverages full-length sequence information and local graph genome optimization to accurately detect somatic SVs.
 The framework utilizes read alignment breakpoint information from the whole-genome scale to cluster and identify split-alignment somatic SVs and candidate inner-alignment somatic SVs.
 To mitigate the impact of alignment errors on inner-alignment somatic SV detection, SVScope re-analyzes the alignment relationships among all full-length sequences spanning the candidate somatic SV interval using a partial order alignment (sPOA) graph with multi-sequence alignment representation and accurately clusters reads with a sequence mixture model.
 To avoid read coordination errors affected by centromeres, telomeres, and segmental duplication sequences, SVScope also implements a random forest machine learning approach based on local alignment features to filter high-confidence somatic SV events.